Breeze/breeze.js.samples/node/ngDocCode/README.md

     * Name it (e.g, "Karma")

-	* Configuation file: navigate to `karma.conf.js` at root level
+	* For "Configuation file" navigate to `karma.conf.js` at root level

     * Click [OK].

 1. Start the remote server (see **["*Starting the Server*"](#startServer)**).

+1. Select the "Karma" Web Storm configuration

+1. [ctrl-F5] to launch or click the "Play" icon in the upper right toolbar.

+#### Run as node application

+You can also run the tests in a browser with a node/express server.

+1. Create a Web Storm configuration for "App" (one time setup)

+	* [ctrl-shift-A], "Edit Configurations"

+    * click the "+" icon to create a new configuration

+    * Select the "Node.js" default template

+    * Name it (e.g, "App")

+	* For "JavaScript file" enter `server.js`

+    * Click [OK].

+1. Start the remote server (see **["*Starting the Server*"](#startServer)**).

+1. Select the "App" Web Storm configuration

-1. [ctrl-F5] to launch karma and the test or click the "Play" icon in the upper right toolbar.
+1. [ctrl-F5] to launch or click the "Play" icon in the upper right toolbar.

-Review the Web Storm documentation for further details.
+>Review the Web Storm documentation for further details.

 ## Debugging Tests

-You can debug the tests in a browser once the karma server is running.
+You can debug the tests in Web Storm but most of us will debug them in a browser.
+How you do that depends upon how you're running the tests.

+### Running in a browser

+* Open the browser's Developer Tools (F12).
+* Find the source code file(s) of interest and set breakpoints.
+* Refresh the browser and have fun.

+### Running with Karma

+Once the karma server is running.

 * Open a browser and navigate to `http://localhost:9876/debug.html`.
 * Open the browser's Developer Tools (F12).